Risk Alert: Eversource Scam. Read more

 If you experience property damage or injury as a result of the storm, report the claim immediately.
 Contact Alicia Gray at 781-664-3990, Alicia_gray@rcab.org.
 Again, for a full list of service vendors, go to: https://rcabrisk.org/vendors.

-TAKE ACTION NOW!
-A record-breaking cold snap is expected this weekend, increasing the risk for losses from frozen pipe damage, a leading cause of loss and expense for us.
-It’s imperative that you TAKE PRELIMINARY STEPS to prevent POTENTIAL LOSS.
+The cold snap increases the risk for losses from frozen pipe damage, a leading cause of loss and expense for us.
+Last year, frozen pipes caused over $500,000 in damages.

-At this time, we you to take IMMEDIATE PRECAUTIONS to protect your buildings from potentially costly damages.
+We urge you to take immediate precautions to protect your property from potentially costly damage

 PRECAUTIONARY/PREPAREDNESS ACTIONS

-• Considering the severity of this cold, keep thermostats set at 70°–72° F for the duration of this cold spell.
+• Considering the severity of this cold, keep thermostats set at 70°–72° F for the duration of this cold spell, even in unoccupied buildings.
 This may temporarily increase your heating costs, but it’s a small price to pay to avoid more costly damage and inconvenience caused by frozen pipes.

 • Maintenance personnel should check facilities, ESPECIALLY UNOCCUPIED BUILDINGS, in the morning and evening each day throughout the weekend.
 Check for frozen lines by making sure water is flowing in the faucets and toilets.
 If you believe a line is frozen, shut off the water supply until a plumber arrives.